Cross-Attention Head Position Patterns Can Align with Human Visual Concepts in Text-to-Image Generative Models: Additional analysis: the effect of timesteps on head relevance vectors

 \section{Additional analysis: the effect of timesteps on head relevance vectors}

 In this section, we further analyze 1700 vectors~(34 visual concepts$\times$50 timesteps) obtained from Section~\ref{subsec:appendix-Do generation timesteps affect how heads relate to visual concept?}.
 We start by reshaping these vectors into a tensor with dimensions 34$\times$50$\times$128, where 34 represents visual concepts, 50 represents timesteps, and 128 represents the number of CA head positions in the T2I model.
 We then average this tensor over the timestep dimension to obtain 34 vectors, each with a size of 128, corresponding to the head relevance vectors~(HRVs).
 Similarly, averaging over the visual concept dimension yields 50 vectors, also of size 128, which we refer to as \emph{timestep vectors}.
 To examine directional variations in the 34 HRVs, we compute and visualize their cosine similarities in Figure~\ref{fig:appendix_cosine_similarity_34_categories}.
 We also visualize the cosine similarities between the 50 timestep vectors in Figure~\ref{fig:appendix_cosine_similarity_50_timesteps}.
 Compared to Figure~\ref{fig:appendix_cosine_similarity_34_categories}, Figure~\ref{fig:appendix_cosine_similarity_50_timesteps} shows almost no directional variation between the 50 timestep vectors~(note the colorbar scale).
-This support the conclusion of Section~\ref{subsec:appendix-Do generation timesteps affect how heads relate to visual concept?}, where we suggested that \emph{the generation timesteps do not significantly alters the patterns of head relevance vectors for each visual concept}.
+This supports the conclusion of Section~\ref{subsec:appendix-Do generation timesteps affect how heads relate to visual concept?}, where we suggested that \emph{the generation timesteps do not significantly affect the head relevance patterns of each visual concept}.

 \